 top of page

-Updated: Feb 1
+Updated: Feb 8

 India has some of the highest oral cancer rates globally, so I have been heavily engaged for many years now in this struggle.
-This probably also helps explain why I married the man that I did, a medical doctor and an oncologist.
-We spent a lot of time talking about cancer; for us, the struggle against cancer is very romantic- standing at the center of our world.
-The most significant possible contribution I can imagine making would be to give my professional life to the study and advancement of dental oncology.
+This also helps explain why I married the man that I did, a medical doctor and an oncologist.
+We spent a lot of time discussing cancer; for us, the struggle against cancer is very romantic- standing at the center of our world.
+The most significant contribution I can imagine making would be to give my professional life to the study and advancement of dental oncology.
 Of course, the logical next step is to earn the DDS or DMD degree to have the cutting professional knowledge and education I need to excel.

 Throughout my practice, I have had the privilege of working with underserved populations and have gradually come to understand the complexity of their challenges: an abysmal lack of awareness of the importance of dental hygiene and oral hygiene health care.
 I am passionate about teaching and research, and I look forward to someday serving in an academic institution where I can balance clinical, education, and research responsibilities.